Appendix N: Notices and Signs

 - Specific Rules

 - No placing of a sign or poster over an item already in place.

 - No placement on trees, fences, or the columns of buildings.

 - No placement on property not owned by the College, or on College land (e.g., posters on stakes) unless specific permission is given by the Director of Communications, at least 48 hours in advance of the event or intended date of posting.

 - No stapling, nailing, or the like to wood surfaces (e.g. doors).
-Thumbtacks on bulletin boards and masking tape on smooth surfaces are recommended.
+Thumbtacks on bulletin boards and masking tape on smooth surfaces are required.

 - Posters may be hung on public bulletin boards in Bagby Hall, Gilmer Hall, Graham Hall, the Maples, Morton Hall, and Winston Hall.

 Any sign or notice, whatever its purpose, should be consistent with Guidelines for Generating Publicity Materials (http://www.hsc.edu/News/Communications/Policies/Publicity-Materials-Guidelines.html).

 For political rallies, televised events, symposia, and noted speakers-those occasions which have an impact college-wide and beyond: special arrangements for publicity and the event must be established at least 15 business days in advance, unless the timing is such as to make that unworkable.
 Initial contact should be made with the Director of Communications, who will work with the responsible person directly or make a referral to another College official.